 All this was included in Chapter 1 of my e-book Multi-level Marketing Unmasked.”

 From industry-wide research, I have identified over 100 typical misrepresentations or deceptive practices used in MLM recruitment campaigns.
 Taken together, they represent a giant con game.
 In fact, from my research if appears that the number of deceptions – and the number of people deceived – far exceed those of recent investment scandals, such as Enron, WorldCom, or even Madoffs’s infamous Ponzi scheme.
 Still, my communications with top MLM officials convinces me that few are aware of the extent of the inherent fraud in their respective schemes – and are in serious denial about the consequences for consumers.

-Over a period of 17 years, I have analyzed over 400 MLM programs, and prepared numerous reports and presentations for various law enforcement agencies and consumer advocates — and for consumers themselves.
+Over a period of 20 years, I have analyzed over 600 MLM programs, and prepared numerous reports and presentations for various law enforcement agencies and consumer advocates — and for consumers themselves.
 Many of these reports are posted on this web site, as well as on other websites promoting consumer awareness on these issues.

 For further details on Dr. Taylor’s credentials, check out his VITA.
 Also, in the introduction to the e-book Multi-level Marketing Unmasked, read more information about how the events of Dr. Taylor’s life prepared him to unmask the inherent flaws and attendant deceptions in MLM as a business model and in hundreds of specific MLMs.